Investing in Our Water Future

-These factors impact the quality and quantity of water for our communities, including water in our rivers, lakes, reservoirs, and aquifers.
-Simply put, if we are not willing to roll up our sleeves and work together to invest in our natural and built water systems, we place the safety of our communities, the health of our people and environment, and Oregon’s economic future at risk.
+These factors impact the quality and quantity of water for our communities, including water in our rivers, lakes, oceans, reservoirs, and aquifers.
+Simply put, if we are not willing to roll up our sleeves and work together to invest in the ecosystems that sustain us along with built and natural water infrastructure, we place the safety of our communities, the health of our people and environment, and Oregon’s economic future at risk.

 Oregon’s limited water supplies are already being shaped by climate and population changes.
 We must both act now and plan for the long term.
 How we choose to care for our water will determine if we pass a legacy of clean and sustainable water to future generations.

 Future events will be posted here.